 Network Rail and Deloitte are a great example: the multiplicity of sources of data Network Rail is working with, and the complexity of planning rules have led to a volume of data that was too vast to validate internally.
-Therefore, the partnership with Deloitte led to creating a cloud-based web-accessible system utilising the billions of data generated by the railway's signalling system about the movement of trains across the network to help Network Rail validate timetable planning rules.
+Therefore, the partnership with Deloitte led to creating a cloud-based web-accessible system utilizing the billions of data generated by the railway's signaling system about the movement of trains across the network to help Network Rail validate timetable planning rules.
 By using this cloud-based system, Network Rail was able to automate data process, improve punctuality and overall performance.

 Blippar demonstrates how living services will create a world where everything becomes a shop.
 Consumers will literally buy what they see at the point of desire - which could be anywhere.
 Once the Blippar app is downloaded, people can blip ("scan") objects - like an orange - they’re curious about and unlock content to see locations of nearby grocers, nutritional information and top-rated recipes.